I say that a lot. Not the most tasteful expression, and maybe inappropriate given my personal touches with the disease.

 “Good coaching,” he said.

-My response?
 “Thanks.
 Even a broken clock is still right twice a day.”

 I say it — and think that way — for me.
 To keep my ego in check.

 I’ve been in this game a long time and have seen first-hand what happens when people who do what I do let themselves get drunk on ego juice.

 They change.
 Slowly at first, but if left unchecked it picks up speed.
 It metastasizes.

 They start taking more credit for client successes, forgetting that despite them saying “I couldn’t have done this without you” the straight fact is, NO, your client could have.
 They still did all the work.

 They start to chase dollars a little too aggressively and make business or marketing decisions for the soul purpose of “more” — more eyeballs, more attention, more clicks, and obviously more money.